When it comes to innovations in music, K-pop is one genre that does it best.

 Also on Kultscene: The PEACEMINUSONE Art Exhibit Is Like Seeing The World Through G-Dragon Tinted Glasses[Photos]

 That is where virtual reality concerts come in.
 Where accommodating the sea of concert-goers is an issue, VR can revise that by providing unlimited (and eco-friendly!) virtual tickets and seats.
 Want VIP seating?
 No problem.
 Or how about standing on stage alongside your oppas (older males) and unnies (older females)?
 VR concerts can make that happen, too.
-So long as it is within the six degree of freedom of the special virtual reality display, anything is possible.
-Viewers at home can also guarantee that idols will try to score some brownie points with the fans by showing some serious up close and personal fan service, all from a safe distance.
+So long as it is within the six degrees of freedom of the special virtual reality display, anything is possible.
+Also, how about getting the new setlists of the concert in advance?
+THis way, viewers at home can also guarantee that idols will try to score some brownie points with the fans by showing some serious up close and personal fan service, all from a safe distance.
 Trendy groups with

 crazy passionate fans like EXO are sure to appreciate this, especially the last part about the “safe.”